HidetakeTanaka/dronetech/README.md

 - Length: 81.5mm (3.21")

 ### 2.2 Relationship of Pixhawk & PX4
-The Pixhawk, running the **PX4 autopilot stack**, provides several advantages:
+The Pixhawk, running the PX4 autopilot stack, provides several advantages:
 - A Unix/Linux-like programming environment
 - Advanced autopilot functions for flexible mission planning
-- Support for **sophisticated mission scripting and flight behaviors**
+- Support for sophisticated mission scripting and flight behaviors
-- A custom PX4 driver layer ensuring **precise timing across processes**
+- A custom PX4 driver layer ensuring precise timing across processes

-This combination makes Pixhawk 2.4.8 a robust platform for both **learning** and **practical drone applications**, enabling us to configure the drone for reliable flight and prepare it for the **precision landing assignment**.
+This combination makes Pixhawk 2.4.8 a robust platform for both learning and practical drone applications, enabling us to configure the drone for reliable flight and prepare it for the precision landing assignment.

 ### 2.3 Connecting the Flight Controller
 - Wiring and power connections